PriyankaM06091994/Designing-Advanced-Data-Architectures-for-Business-Intelligence/README.md

 2. Generated DDL and created schema in NYPD Database – MySQL
 3. Performed data profiling and cleansing processes
 4. Loaded data into data model from respective CSV’s using Talend
-5. Created visualization reports in Power BI and Tableau using NYPD database
+5. Implemented visualization reports in Power BI and Tableau using NYPD database

 ## Project1 - Adventure Works Purchasing DW